Krillian111/upgraded-palm-tree/README.md

 - As the repo mocks grow over time, I would probably move to something like ts-auto-mock unless there is something more convenient/appropriate already built into NestJS.
+- At least one of the tests is leaking a handle, usually I would investigate and fix this but in the interest of time, I left it for now.
+I assume it has something to do with the fact that the TypeORM module is recreated for every test and we might have to do some proper cleanup afterwards.

 ## Docker Setup